-At the peak of the Vietnam War, a covert ops plane is transporting a top secret consignment known only as "Whiteknight".
-It mysteriously goes down over the jungles of Cambodia.
-A Special Ops team is sent out immediately to search and find "Whiteknight".
+At the peak of the Vietnam War, a covert ops plane is transporting a top secret consignment known only as "Whiteknight" when it goes down over the jungles of Cambodia.
+A special ops team is sent out immediately to search for and locate Whiteknight.
 Slowly, one-by-one they disappear, in the jungles, without a trace.
-One month later, one of the members of the Ops team stumbles out of the jungles alive.
-He is deranged, confused and mad.
-You are sent to the quarantine zone where they are holding the Ops member to try to get some information about "Whiteknight."
-As the game progresses, you learn why you were sent to question the Operative, why the Viet-Cong want to take you alive, and what "Whiteknight" is.
+One month later, one of the members of the ops team stumbles out of the jungles alive, but has been driven mad.
+Private Nate Walker is sent to the quarantine zone where they are holding the ops member to try to get information about Whiteknight from him.
+As the game progresses, Nate learns why he was sent to question the operative, why the Vietcong want to take him alive, and what Whiteknight is.

 Combat is very similar to other first-person shooters.
 The player can carry flares, frag grenades, a knife, a pistol and a rifle or shotgun.
 Ammunition is comparatively scarce in this game however, so calm, accurate fire using the iron-sights is needed to ensure that the player will have enough ammunition.

 During certain moments, a "grapple attack" may occur.
 Players are required to hit the buttons in the order they appear to defend himself.
 If the player is successful, he is given the choice to execute his attacker one of two ways - either with the butt of, or a single shot from, his weapon.

 Traps are present in a few areas as well.
 These include a horizontally-swinging bamboo traps, spiky logs that swing down from the treetops and spiked pits.
 If a trap is triggered, time slows and the player is given an opportunity to save himself by pressing the button that flashes on the screen.